Phenzic/technical-writing-bounty/build_a_dao_on_fuel/draft.md

 - It Initializes several state variables using the `useState` hook to manage user-related data, contract abi, proposal data, tab navigation, etc.

-An effect hook is used to initialize the contract instance and fetch data when the component mounts or when the wallet connection status changes.
+An effect hook initialises the contract instance and fetches data when the component mounts or the wallet connection status changes.

 - Functions like `fetchProposals`, `createProposal`, `voteOnProposal`, and `getVoteAmount` are defined to interact with the DAO contract.
 ![create_proposal](./images/create_proposal.png)

 ## The ProposalCount Component

-The `ProposalCount` component contributes to the user experience by clearly indicating the current number of proposals within the DAO.
+The `ProposalCount` component contributes to the user experience by indicating the current number of proposals within the DAO.

 ![proposal_vote](./images/proposal_vote.png)

- - It imports modules from React and the `contracts-api`, along with the `fetchProposalCount` function from `contractUtils`.
+ - It imports modules from React, the `contracts-api`, and the `fetchProposalCount` function from `contractUtils`.
  The component initializes a state variable, `proposalCount,` to store the total number of proposals.
 This count is initially set to `null`.
  - A `handleFetchProposalCount` function is defined to fetch the total count of proposals asynchronously.
 It first ensures that the `wallet` prop is available, representing the user's wallet.
 Then, it creates an instance of the DAO contract using `ContractAbi__factory` and calls `fetchProposalCount` to retrieve the count.
 Upon success, it updates the `proposalCount` state with the fetched count.
  - The `useEffect` hook triggers the `handleFetchProposalCount` function when the component mounts or changes the `wallet` prop.